aurollan/Embedded_C_STM32F3/readme_startup.md

 ## This looks really complicated.
 Do I need to know this ?
 Assembly language is not mandatory to work on most Micro controller.
-A startup is easy to do in C.
+A startup function is easy to do in C when you understand what you have to do.

 ## What is important to understand (in my opininion) ?
 You need to understand how we start a device:
 - Entry function is Reset_Handler()
 - First, this function load data/bss section to RAM (those with >RAM in linker script)
 - Then this function call systeminit() function for clock system initialization
-- Call static constructor (Why?)
 - Finally it call the main function

-TODO: FINISH